proegssilb/xenrelay-com/about.md

 # Welcome to Xen Relay

 You've met those people with a thousand ideas and not enough time to work on them.
-Proegssilb, the screen name of the site owner, is one of those people.
+The author of this site, is one of those people.
 You can view some of his projects on [Github](https://github.com/proegssilb) or [Hackaday.io](https://hackaday.io/minifig404) (warning: Lots of WIP).